RubixML/ML/docs/representing-your-data.md

 # Representing Your Data
 Data are a first class citizen in Rubix ML.
-The library makes it easy to work with datasets through its [Dataset](datasets/api.md) object, which is a specialized data container that every learner can recognize.
+The library makes it easy to work with datasets via its [Dataset](datasets/api.md) object, which is a specialized data container that every learner can recognize.
 A dataset is made up of a matrix of *samples* comprised of *features* which are usually scalar values.
-Each sample is a sequentially-numbered array with exactly the same number of elements as the other samples.
-The columns of the matrix contain the values for the particular feature represented by that column.
+Each sample is a sequentially-ordered array with exactly the same number of elements as every other sample.
+The columns of the matrix contain the values for a particular feature represented by that column.
 The *dimensionality* of a sample is equal to the number of features it has.
 For example, the samples below are said to be *3-dimensional* because they contain 3 feature columns.
 You'll notice that samples can be made up of a heterogeneous mix of data types which we'll describe in detail in the next sections.

 ```php
 $samples = [